graycenw/academic-kickstart/content/home/scicom_experience.md

   company_url = "https://sciencebuffs.org/"
   location = "Boulder, CO"
   date_start = "2017-08-15"
-  date_end = ""
+  date_end = "2021-06-30"
-  description = """I have written and edited pieces for Science Buffs, a graduate student-run CU Boulder STEM blog, since 2017 and has served as a senior editor since 2019."""
+  description = """I wrote and edited pieces for Science Buffs, a graduate student-run CU Boulder STEM blog, from 2017-2021 and served as a senior editor starting in 2019.
+I was appointed as interim editor in chief from December of 2020 until June of 2021."""

 +++